 When you rack up enough points, you’ll enjoy a number of redemption options.

-- Redeem points for electronic gift cards from a number of popular retailers, such as Amazon, Apple, Starbucks, Barnes and Noble, etc.
+- Redeem points for electronic gift cards from a number of popular retailers, such as Amazon, Apple, Starbucks, Barnes & Noble, etc.

 - Use points to earn money in the form of a PayPal payment